snikolin/MDDvsCTRL_IAPS/README.md

-# MDD participants compared to healthy age- and gender-matched controls
+# MDD participants compared to healthy age- and gender-matched controls on a test of emotional reactivity

 INQUISIT:
 Inquisit software was used to run the experiment.